 It doesn’t really matter what kind of vinegar you use, though apple cider vinegar is considered by many to be best because it’s least processed.

-Cover with a layer of plastic wrap, then a cap and let sit in a cool, dark place until the desired color is reached – anywhere from one week to six weeks.
+Use a plastic top, or cover the jar with a layer of plastic wrap then a lid, and let sit in a cool, dark place for a few weeks or until the desired color is reached.

 Strain and decant into pretty glass bottles for storage or gift giving.

 Store your rose petal vinegar in an area away from direct sun as the light will make the color fade faster.

 7 Uses for Rose Petal Vinegar

 Rose petal vinegar is not only pretty to look at, it’s quite useful too!

 1. It’s very cooling, so think of putting it on things that are inflamed such as bug bites and itchy spots.

 2. Dilute with water and store in a spray bottle in the refrigerator to relieve the pain of sunburn.

 3. It’s reported to be a great treatment for rosacea, though I’ve no experience using it for that.